nightwarriorftw/celery-boilerplate/README.md

 ## :beginner: About

 This is a simple django celery boilerplate.

+Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages, while providing operations with the tools required to maintain such a system.

+It’s a task queue with focus on real-time processing, while also supporting task scheduling.

 ### :wrench: Built